lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 Green again!

-TIP: we could define custom jasmine metchers in order to DRY a bit above test cases.
+TIP: we could define custom jasmine matchers in order to make the test cases above more DRY.

 Create `spec/javascripts/support/request_matchers.js` file with the following content: